stevenxchung/Stanford-Machine-Learning-Coursework/Week 10/readme.md

 After each temp variables have been calculated, a "master server" will combine results of all temp variables to produce the final result.

-Many learning algorithms can be expressed as computing sumbs of functions over the training set.
+Many learning algorithms can be expressed as computing sums of functions over the training set.

 Figure 10-5 shows an example of what map-reduce would look like on a multi-core machine.